 Set up routing for your domain or organization

-As a G Suite administrator, you can configure numerous email routing and delivery options to suit your organization.
-For example, you can route mail to Gmail and an external server.
-Or, you might need to route incoming mail for non-Gmail users.
+G Suite administrators can configure numerous email routing and delivery options to suit your organization.
+For example, you can route mail to Gmail and an external server, or route incoming mail for non-Gmail users.
 You can also set up routing policies that vary by organization.

 Although you can use various advanced Gmail settings to configure routing options, the Routing setting provides a consolidated set of options.
 This article provides instructions for configuring the Routing setting.